Kuderic/civilization/DEVELOPMENT.md

 I just check each wall's neighboring tiles and if at least one neighbor has no wall, then I draw the wall.

 I also added a pause option by hitting spacebar.

+I have opted to use the A* pathing algorithm rather than Dijkstra's.